Short-Context Dominance: How Much Local Context Natural Language Actually Needs?

 In Sec.~\ref{sec:Sec1_MCL}, we posed the question of determining the minimum subcontext prefix needed to predict the next token in a given dataset.
 A key limitation of this formulation is that it is constrained by the specific realization of the natural language distribution underlying that dataset.

 Put simply, given a context, there are often multiple valid next tokens—valid in terms of the underlying (but unknown) distribution of natural language.
 While we cannot access this true distribution, we have treated pretrained LLMs as statistical oracles.
 However, in defining MCL in Definition~\ref{def:MCL}, we constrain these oracles by evaluating them against only the actual next token from the dataset.
 Furthermore, we rely solely on greedy decoding, which outputs a single token, thereby underutilizing the model’s full predictive distribution as a language oracle.
-We summarize the issues as follows: